PuruVJ/puruvjdev3/src/blog/styling-react--the-power-of-css-modules.md

 This is another way!

-`clsx` is a very very versatile library, and any time I jump onto a new React/Preact package, I always install it in the very beginning, even if I don't use it very much.
+`clsx` is a very, very versatile library, and any time I jump onto a new React/Preact package, I always install it in the very beginning, even if I don't use it very much.
 It being <mark>228 Bytes</mark> doesn't really make this a regret, as far as bundle size is concerned.

 # Conclusion

-I hope you find this article helpful.
-CSS Modules are truly amazing, once you start using, you'll fall in love with them
+This article is just a little glimpse what you can do with CSS Modules.
+There's so much more out there in the wild by the community.
+Explore it, you'll fall in love with it!!

+Thank you for reading this article.
+Hope it helped!!